 Present academic rank and position

-- Associate professor of Medicine at Columbia University College of Medicine, New York, USA
+- Professor of Medicine at Columbia University College of Medicine, New York, USA

 - Director of Interventional Echocardiography, Center for Interventional Vascular Therapy, Columbia University, New York, USA